Diane Mitsch Bush: 2018 U.S. House election

 In July 2017, Mitsch Bush announced her candidacy for the congressional seat held by Scott Tipton, and won the Democratic nomination in June 2018.
-She was defeated in the general election by Tipton by eight percentage points.
+She was defeated in the general election by Tipton by 26,779 votes.

 2020 U.S. House election

 Mitsch Bush was the nominee in the 2020 election after defeating seafood executive James Iacino.
 She faced Lauren Boebert, a restaurant owner from Rifle, Colorado, who defeated Tipton in the Republican primary.
-She lost the November 3, 2020 general election by five percentage points.
+She lost the November 3, 2020 general election by 26,512 votes.

 Personal life

 Mitsch Bush has lived in Steamboat Springs, Colorado since 1976.
 Mitsch Bush is married to Michael Paul.